 Here is the same collection divided by scale of design.
-On the right we have small scale design moving to large scale designs on the left.
+On the left we have small scale design moving to large scale designs on the right.
 Once again, there is a variety of small, medium and large scale designs.
 Combining the three will also bring contrast and balance to the overall design.

 Small prints are sometimes called “blenders” because their repeats are closer together and they can almost read as solids.
 They aren’t solid, but if you step back and squint your eyes they look like a solid color.
 These prints provide the contrast for the busier large and medium size prints to really show them off.
 They provide a place for your eye to rest.
 You can use actual solids – which is a great option, but keep in mind that the design becomes more flat.
 With a small print ‘solid’ you get more ‘visual texture’ or interest to the quilt.